The Car Connection Hyundai Genesis Coupe Overview

 Our editors found the first Genesis Coupes to offer extroverted and attractive styling, as well as strong performance (from the V-6) and enjoyable driving.
-But the choppy ride, lack of steering feedback (though it was well-weighted), and missing telescopic steering adjustment kept the Coupe from appealing to everyone.
-And the cabin was rather tight, which you wouldn't necessarily expect from its visual size.
-Throughout these models, however, trunk space is surprisingly spacious and accommodating.
+But the choppy ride, lack of steering feedback from the well-weighted wheel, and missing telescopic steering adjustment kept the Coupe from appealing to everyone.
+And the cabin was rather tight, which you wouldn't necessarily expect from its exterior dimensions.
+In all forms, however, trunk space is surprisingly spacious and accommodating.

 For the 2013 model year, the Hyundai Genesis Coupe was significantly refreshed.
 It received new engines, new front and rear details, a reconfigured instrument panel, and spruced-up interior trims and materials.
-With the four-cylinder boosted to 274 hp, with peak torque at just 2,000 rpm and a much sharper throttle response and less lag, the four-cylinder now delivers enough power, with enough immediacy, for track driving—and can deliver up to 31 mpg on the highway.
-V-6 models now get direct injection and make 348 hp; and with either engine you have a choice of a six-speed manual or an all-new eight-speed automatic, with paddle-shifters.
+The four-cylinder's output was boosted to 274 hp, and peak torque arrived at just 2,000 rpm.
+Throttle response was much more crisp and there was less turbo lag evident, meaning the the four-cylinder finally had the immediacy necessary for track driving.
+It was able to deliver up to 31 mpg on the highway, to boot.
+The V-6 received direct injection, helping it make 348 hp.
+With either engine, the 2013 model offered a choice of a 6-speed manual or an all-new paddle-shifted 8-speed automatic (replacing the previous 5- and 6-speed automatics).
 Hyundai also retuned the steering and suspension for improved ride, better steering feel, and improved dynamics.